spencertipping/pushback/README.md

 ### Streams
-`pushback` would represent the above webserver like this:
+Pushback would represent the above webserver like this:

 ```pl
 my $server = ...;